-Sign our open letter to Hon.
-Grant Robertson (cc Hon.
-James Shaw and Chris Hipkins) calling on him to prioritise decarbonising the state sector in the upcoming budget.
-It's up to us to send a clear message to our Government that there can be no place for fossil fuel boilers that put our health and climate at risk in our schools, hospitals and other state sector buildings.
+Sign our open letter to the House of Representatives calling for a ban on new installations of fossil fuel boilers in schools and the wider state sector.
+It's up to us to send a clear message to our government that there can be no place for fossil fuel boilers that put our health and climate at risk in our schools, hospitals and other state sector buildings.

 Coal Action Network Aotearoa Coal Action Network Aotearoa (CANA) recognises coal as the primary threat to Earth’s climate system.
 CANA promotes climate justice by advocating and acting for a just transition to an Aotearoa free of coal mining and use.

-NZEI Te Riu Roa is the union for 50,000+ principals, teachers, support staff and other education professionals who work in primary, area and secondary schools, early childhood centres, special education and school advisory services.
+NZEI Te Riu Roa NZEI are the 48,000+ principals, teachers, support staff and other education professionals who work in primary, area and secondary schools, early childhood centres, special education and school advisory services.
 They are New Zealand’s largest education union, a Treaty-based organisation and a powerful advocate for quality public education.

 350 Aotearoa 350 Aotearoa is the New Zealand arm of the international climate movement 350.org, which to unite the world around climate change solutions.
 We’re inspiring, training and mobilising people across New Zealand to bring power back to citizens and stand up to the fossil fuel industry that is causing the climate crisis.